 Wilderness Inquiry leads trips to the Namekagon River but currently has no dates scheduled for this itinerary.
 If you have a group of people interested, we can set up a customized adventure just for you!
 Please contact us or request a trip quote below if you are interested in a group trip to this destination.Request Trip Quote »

 What to Expect

 TERRAIN/ROUTE CHOICES: The river banks are generally low, sand bars are frequent, and some rocks are scattered along the route.
-The Namekagon offers several great route options, and the WI staff will pick the best one based on the water levels and availability at the time of the trip.
+The Namekagon offers several great route options, and the Wilderness Inquiry staff will pick the best one based on the water levels and availability at the time of the trip.
 The Namekagon offers a combination of gentle rapids and smooth flowing current.
 There are no portages along this route.

 TYPE OF TRAVEL/DISTANCE: You will travel in 17-foot Wenonah Champlain canoes, which hold two to three paddlers, plus all necessary gear.
 An average days’ travel consists of 3-6 hours of paddling, depending upon the weather.
 Travel distances vary from 5-15 miles per day.
 No previous experience is needed to complete this trip.
-To protect the environment, WI uses Leave No Trace camping techniques.
+To protect the environment, Wilderness Inquiry uses Leave No Trace camping techniques.